Updated 13th November 2019

 Changes in power and heart rate

 Below is two tests of the same cyclist.
 The first test (Blue Bars) in December and the second test (Orange Bars) in April of the next year.
-It demonstrates the improvement in fitness with decreased heart rates at similar workloads in April when compared to December.
+It demonstrates the improvement in fitness with decreased heart rates at similar workloads / watts (bottom Line) in April when compared to December.
 Click on photo to expand

 - Perceived exertion is fine for leisure cycling.